Belfast North (UK Parliament constituency): History

 In the February 1974 general election the seat was won by John Carson of the Ulster Unionist Party with backing by the Vanguard Progressive Unionist Party and the Democratic Unionist Party on a united slate in opposition to the Sunningdale Agreement.
 Carson's victory came despite a majority of votes being cast for pro-Sunningdale candidates, albeit split between the Pro-Assembly Unionists, the Social Democratic and Labour Party and the Northern Ireland Labour Party.
 Carson held his seat in the October 1974 election but was deselected by the local Ulster Unionists over his support for the minority Labour government.

-The 1979 general election saw one of the most dramatic results of all when Johnny McQuade of the Democratic Unionist Party won the seat with a mere 27.6% of the vote – the third lowest total for a successful candidate in a UK general election in the twentieth century.
+At the 1979 general election, John McQuade of the Democratic Unionist Party won the seat with a mere 27.6% of the vote – the third lowest total for a successful candidate in a UK general election in the twentieth century.
 This came about due to the strong showing of several other parties, dividing the vote strongly.
-McQuade also had the distinction of being the oldest person to be initially elected to Westminster in the 20th century and did not stand at the next general election.
+McQuade also had the distinction of being the oldest person to be initially elected to Westminster in the 20th century.
+He did not stand at the next general election.

-In 1983, Cecil Walker regained the seat for the UUP, beating Scotsman George Seawright of the DUP.
-In the 1987 general election the UUP and DUP agreed a pact in opposition to the Anglo Irish Agreement.
+At the 1983 general election, Cecil Walker regained the seat for the UUP, beating Scotsman George Seawright of the DUP.
+In the 1987 general election the UUP and DUP agreed a pact in opposition to the Anglo-Irish Agreement.
 Seawright had been expelled from the DUP and stood in the election, reviving the Protestant Unionist Party label, but was unsuccessful.

 Walker continued to hold the seat until 2001 but gained a reputation for inactivity.
 In the 2001 general election the DUP contested the seat for the first time since 1983, with their candidate Nigel Dodds campaigning heavily on both their opposition to the Good Friday Agreement and Walker's record.
 Walker also suffered from a disastrous television interview during the campaign.
 In the election Walker's vote collapsed to a mere 12%, coming fourth whilst Dodds won the seat.
 The UUP vote fell even further in both the 2003 Assembly election and the 2005 general election.

 Nigel Dodds became the DUP's deputy leader and Commons leader in 2008, but the 2010 general election saw Sinn Féin increase their vote share and reduce the DUP majority.
 Sinn Féin targeted the seat in the 2015 general election, campaigning on returning the constituency's first Irish nationalist MP and the growing Catholic population surpassing Protestants.
 However, the DUP and the UUP agreed an electoral pact in which the UUP would withdraw their candidate to help re-elect an unionist.
-This allowed for Dodds to hold the seat comfortably with an increased majority, although a 4.3% swing to Sinn Féin in the 2017 general election still confirmed the seat's marginal status.
+This allowed for Dodds to hold the seat comfortably with an increased majority, although a 4.3% swing to Sinn Féin in the 2017 general election confirmed the seat's marginal status.